 PDPs may be awarded by, or under the auspices of, the Department, school districts, or educational collaboratives upon an educator's completion of a professional development activity.

-Educators may accrue up to 75 PDPs through an educator-designed professional development such as new employment activities (work experience) as outlined in the "Guidelines for Vocational Technical Programs and Educator Licensure."
+Educators may accrue up to 75 PDPs through educator-designed professional development such as new employment activities (work experience) as outlined in Department guidelines.
 One clock hour of new employment experience will equal one PDP.

-Achieving an additional occupational technical license or certificate approved by the Commissioner in a licensed occupation will earn a vocational technical teacher a maximum of 50 PDPs in the technical subject matter and skills of the educator's license as outlined in the "Guidelines for Vocational Technical Education Programs and Educator Licensure."
+Achieving an additional occupational technical license or certificate approved by the Commissioner in a licensed occupation will earn a vocational technical teacher a maximum of 50 PDPs in the technical subject matter and skills of the educator's license as outlined in Department guidelines.

-Achieving a passing score on a validated performance assessment approved by the Commissioner will earn a vocational technical teacher a maximum of 50 PDPs in the subject matter and skills of the license as set forth in "Guidelines for Vocational Technical Education Programs and Educator Licensure."
+Achieving a passing score on a validated performance assessment approved by the Commissioner will earn a vocational technical teacher a maximum of 50 PDPs in the subject matter and skills of the license as set forth in Department guidelines.

 (f) The Department shall develop and maintain a registry of professional development providers to facilitate access to information about professional development programs.